CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

     * The points with lowest population density are colored black, and the points with highest population density are colored yellow.
     * But since this is an unclassed map, most points have values that fall between the lowest number and highest number.
 They are assigned a color that falls on a gradient between black and yellow.
 That's why we see gray points, and dark yellow points.

+Check [this guide](https://carto.com/developers/carto-vl/guides/data-driven-visualizations-part-1/#numeric-data) for more information about using ramp with numeric data.

+We're using named colors in this expression, but you can use [other color formats for data-driven styling](https://carto.com/developers/carto-vl/guides/data-driven-visualizations-part-2/#color-values).

 ### Improve the Style